manishkatyan/bbb-jamboard/README.md

 Use ChatGPT to improve your BigBlueButton online classes.
 With this app you can ask questions to chatgpt and get response in public chat.

-With this app, you can convert a BigBlueButton recording into MP4 video and upload to S3.
-You can covert multiple MP4 videos in parallel or automate the conversion process.

 ### [bbb-streaming](https://github.com/manishkatyan/bbb-streaming)

 Livestream your BigBlueButton classes on Youtube or Facebook to thousands of your users.